Lynx e22/e44 PCIe converters?

 I'm doing an interI'm setup while I'm archiving old projects, and getting a place, and organizing the whole new multi CPU setup.
 My price range is 500-1500, and I want quality io vs. quantity, which the DA side being most important to me, since I'll be doing a lot more listening than

 So basically I was looking for a something like a 2 in 8 out interface so I could do surround if I got to it.
 Those aren't quite common.
-So I've narrowed things down to the rme baby face pro, the focusrite Scarlett 18i20, the focusrite Scarlett 8pre or 8pre x.
-They all have they're merits and drawbacks, w the Scarlet having great latency (thunderbolt) and the rme having solid drivers and good quality, and the scarlet being relatively inexpensive.
+So I've narrowed things down to the RMEbaby face pro, the Focusrite Scarlett 18i20, the Focusrite Scarlett 8pre or 8pre x.
+They all have they're merits and drawbacks, w the Scarlett having great latency (thunderbolt) and the RMEhaving solid drivers and good quality, and the Scarlett being relatively inexpensive.

 But what they all are is mid level and pro-sumer oriented.
 I just felt that the quality level is a step below what my heart really wants.
 Although any would be 'ok'

 My goal is to be at 192k for now then when I grab the mytek, move this unit over to the capture daw/computer and use it for capture when SRC is required.
 Since two myteks are out of my price range, I'll have to sum 384 sessions itb, save some cash, or save for the mytek Brooklyn which is a 384 adc only.
 At 1k less than the 3k asking price of a full other mytek 8x192(384) that's an expensive compromise relatively speaking.